ovh/docs/pages/telecom/xdsl/connectivity-api/guide.en-gb.md

 > [!primary]
 >
-> We omit some SDSL offers in this example due to the size of the response.
+> We have omitted some SDSL offers in this example due to the size of the response.
 >

 The response is composed of:

-* an *result.offers* array that will list every offers and if the given line is eligible or not;
+* a *result.offers* table that will list all the offers and if the given line is eligible or not;
-* an *result.endpoint* structure that gives informations about the line: address and characteristics.
+* a *result.endpoint* structure that gives line information: address and characteristics.

-Here is a description of offer codes:
+Here is a description of the offer codes:

 | code              | type  | description                           |
 |-------------------|-------|---------------------------------------|